 Category Archives: clothing

 Many of us live where we deal with winter weather.
 And some of us try to keep riding our tadpole trikes thru the winter.
 So I ask ya … are you ready for winter?
 It is upon us whether we like it or not … and whether we are ready or not.
 And there is nothing we can do about shy of leaving for warmer weather elsewhere … which, of course, some do.
+But for many of us that is just not an option.
+We are stuck here in cold weather that comes upon us.
 The only other choice is to hibernate indoors thru the winter.
 Spending 5 months or so inside is not something I care to do.
 I would be climbing the walls if I tried that.
-For about three consecutive years I brought my trike inside the house and had it sat up on a trainer thru the winter months.
+For about three consecutive years I brought my trike inside the house and had it set up on a trainer thru the winter months.
+The “novelty wore off real quick”.
 I have never liked stationary exercise.
 I need to be outdoors and moving.
 Many many years ago I went inside mall walking in the early morning thru the winter.
 I could not stand walking inside so I went outside and walked around out in the cold.

 So for those of us stuck where we are planted we just have to deal with it.
 I am among those who try to keep riding as much as I can.
 If it gets too cold I am done for.
 If we get too much snow … especially a wet heavy snow … I am done for.
 If the snow we get is too deep and isn’t being plowed off I am done for even if the weather is decent otherwise.
 Of course, my daily mileage is less than it is in nice riding weather.
 And depending upon the weather it may be less some days than others.